ms-iot/ros_msft_luis/README.md

 To get started, navigate to the [LUIS console](https://www.luis.ai/), to create a lanugage model.

 Once you have completed the model, you can train and publish to a production slot.
 This will require you to associate the model with a prediction resource on Azure.
 Once that has been completed, you can configure the ROS node.
+The ROS node requires the following information from the [LUIS console](https://www.luis.ai/)

+ APP ID -  In Manage Tab --> Settings --> App ID

+ Primary Key - In the Manage Tab --> Azure Resources --> Prediction Resources --> Primary Key

+ Location - In the Manage Tab --> Azure Resources --> Rediction Resources --> Location

 The LUIS ROS node can be configured two ways - by embedded in the Azure resource keys in the launch file, or setting them in the environment.